KantBStoppd/flashromgui/README.md

 ## 🙏 **Acknowledgements**

-FlashromGUI is built on top of the incredible work of the **Flashrom** project and the open‑source community.
+FlashromGUI is built on top of the incredible work of the **Flashrom** CLI project and the open‑source community.

 ---